Next.js 16.2: What Actually Changes for Your Project in 2026

 On an average production project, next dev now starts in under 2 seconds versus 12 to 18 seconds before.
 This improvement — announced as 87% faster — comes from optimized Server Component deserialization and deep Turbopack integration.

 What it changes for you: your developers spend less time waiting and more time producing.
 Over a two-week sprint, that's literally several recovered hours.
+If you multiply this gain by team size and the number of annual sprints, the time savings are substantial — and directly convertible into additional delivered features.

 2. Turbopack Is Now Stable